 BOTSWANA 8 Days

-This itinerary visits Victoria Falls in Zimbabwe, Chobe National Park and Moremi Game Reserve in Botswana.
+This itinerary includes Victoria Falls in Zimbabwe, Chobe National Park, and Moremi Game Reserve in Botswana.

-Wild Botswana is a landlocked country that is defined by its diverse landscape of desert, grasslands and waterways yielding an unforgettable safari experience in some of Africa’s most pristine and remote game areas.
+Wild Botswana is a landlocked country defined by its diverse landscape of desert, grasslands, and waterways, offering an unforgettable safari experience in some of Africa’s most pristine and remote game areas.

-In the heart of the Kalahari Basin, situated in the northwest region of Botswana lies a natural phenomenon of outstanding beauty - the Okavango Delta (Moremi Game Reserve).
-The Delta is one of Africa's last great natural sanctuaries, a pristine and rich wilderness home to vast concentrations of wildlife.
+In the heart of the Kalahari Basin, in the northwest of Botswana, lies a stunning natural wonder: the Okavango Delta (Moremi Game Reserve).
+The Delta is one of Africa's last great natural sanctuaries, a pristine wilderness home to vast concentrations of wildlife.

-Botswana's third-largest national park, Chobe National Park is named after the Chobe River, which flows along the park's boundary.
-The park is famed for its elephants, its diverse habitats, its varied array of animals and birds and its magnificient river, which allows for amazing game viewing by boat.
+Chobe National Park, Botswana's third-largest national park, is named after the Chobe River, which flows along its boundary.
+The park is famed for its elephants, diverse habitats, wide variety of animals and birds, and its magnificent river, which allows for exceptional game viewing by boat.

-Botswana’s economy is dominated by mining, cattle, and tourism and has become one of Africa’s fastest-growing countries.
+Botswana’s economy—driven by mining, cattle, and tourism—has become one of Africa’s fastest-growing.
 Botswana is similar in size to France.

 Before you go:

-• You can locate reputable companies through popular travel guides like Lonely Planet and Bradt travel guides.
+You can find reputable companies through popular travel guides like Lonely Planet & Bradt travel guides.

 Wilderness Safaris: Specializing in eco-friendly and sustainable safari experiences, Wilderness Safaris operates in several African countries and focuses on wildlife conservation and community development.